By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 Marble Effect Goddess Nails

-Marble nails mixed with goddess elements = chef's kiss.
+Marble nails mixed with goddess elements = perfection.
 The technique involves creating that white and gray marble veining effect that mimics ancient Greek statues and architecture, then adding metallic gold accents in the veins or along edges.
-Some artists add small pearls at strategic points where veins intersect.
-Others do negative space marble where the natural nail shows through.
-What i love about marble goddess nails is they feel slightly more subtle than full gold while still being clearly part of the trend.
-If you work in a more conservative environment but still want goddess vibes, marble effect with minimal gold is your friend.
+What we love about marble goddess nails is they feel slightly more subtle than full gold while still being clearly part of the trend.

 Celestial Gold Goddess Nails

-okay this is for my girls who heard "less is more" and said "absolutely not."
-Maximalist goddess nails use EVERYTHING.
-Gold leaf, pearls in three different sizes, rhinestones, maybe some dried flowers, gold chains, glitter, iridescent foils, 3D elements.
+### Maximalist Goddess NailsThis is for those who heard "less is more" and said "absolutely not."
+Maximalist goddess nails use EVERYTHING - gold leaf, pearls in three different sizes, rhinestones, maybe some dried flowers, gold chains, glitter, iridescent foils, 3D elements.
 Every nail is a full design.
-Nothing matches.
-Chaos but make it luxurious.
-These nails are works of art that take 3+ hours to create and cost a small fortune at salons.
-But the impact?
-UNREAL.
-You will stop traffic.
-People will literally stop you on the street to ask about your nails.
-If you want main character energy cranked to 11, this is it.
+These nails are works of art that can take 3+ hours to create.
+According to trend reports, this aesthetic "screams art and becoming your own muse."

 Olive Branch Goddess Nails

-Olive branches are a classic Greek symbol of peace and victory, and they translate gorgeously to nail art.
+Olive branches are a classic Greek symbol of peace and victory, translating gorgeously to nail art.
 Delicate gold painted olive branches wrapping around nails, tiny pearl "olives" at the tips of branches, soft green and gold color combinations.
-These feel slightly more natural and earthy compared to the heavy metallics of other goddess styles.
-Perfect for spring and summer, or if your vibe is more earth goddess than glam goddess.
-The detail work required is intense though - you need a steady hand or nail art brushes that are like, two hairs thick.
+These feel slightly more natural and earthy compared to the heavy metallics of other goddess styles, perfect for those aligning with earth goddess aesthetics.

 Ombre Gold Goddess Nails

 Subtle gradient from nude or soft pink at the cuticle blending into rich metallic gold at the tips.
 Add small pearls concentrated near the tips for extra drama.
 The ombre technique makes these feel slightly softer and more wearable for everyday while still delivering goddess energy.
-What i love about ombre goddess nails is they elongate your fingers even more than solid gold does.
-The gradient creates an optical illusion of endless length.
-For the best results, use at least three shades of gold polish to create smooth transitions - nude with gold shimmer, rose gold, then pure metallic gold.
+The gradient creates an optical illusion of endless length, elongating fingers even more than solid gold does.

 How to Do Goddess Nails at Home: Complete Tutorial